kessler/pg-schema/README.md

     validate({ mytable: { a: 1 }}, schema)
 ```
 Please note that the schema object does not maintain information about database and database schema.
 Those are only used when query the meta data tables of the database

+TODO:
+- Add an enhanced version with more details (this will not be compatible with pg-validate), maybe in a new module ?